 About Rick Settersten

-Settersten is a specialist in life-course studies, with expertise spanning adolescence, adulthood, and aging and a strong record of experience conducting research and collaborating across disciplines and life periods.
+Settersten is a specialist in life-course and longitudinal studies, with expertise spanning adolescence, adulthood, and aging and a strong record of experience conducting research and collaborating across disciplines and life periods.
 His research has often focused on the first and last few decades of adulthood, always with an eye toward understanding the whole of human life.

-A graduate of Northwestern University, Settersten has held fellowships in Sociology and Social Policy at the Max Planck Institute for Human Development and Education in Berlin, Germany, the Institute for Policy Research at Northwestern, and the Spencer Foundation in Chicago.
+A graduate of Northwestern University, Settersten has held fellowships in Sociology and Social Policy at the Max Planck Institute for Human Development and Education in Berlin, Germany, the Institute for Policy Research at Northwestern (also supported by MacArthur), and the Spencer Foundation in Chicago.
 He is author or editor of the books Doing Transitions in the Life Course, Living on the Edge, Aging, Society, and the Life Course (6th edition), Precarity and Ageing, Long-Term Outcomes of Military Service, Handbook of Theories of Aging (3rd edition), Not Quite Adults, Handbook of Sociology of Aging, and On the Frontier of Adulthood, among others, as well as issues of Advances in Life Course Research, Public Policy and Aging Report, Research on Aging, and Research in Human Development.

 Besides MacArthur, his research has been supported by divisions of the National Institutes of Health—including projects on the long-term effects of military service on health and well-being in later life (National Institute on Aging), scientific and medical efforts to control human aging (National Institute on Aging), and personalized genomic medicine (National Human Genome Research Institute).

 Between 2015 and 2021, Settersten co-led the Oregon Family Impact Seminars, a series of nonpartisan workshops designed to bring the best possible scientific evidence to state legislators, agency heads, and other leaders to guide policy decisions that affect children, youth, and families.
+These seminars played an important role in informing legislative actions, including two ‘firsts’ in the nation – in 2016 Oregon became the first state to allocate a greater percentage of the Earned Income Tax Credit (EITC) to young families, and in 2019 Oregon signed into law the first statewide rent control bill (SB 608) – and in 2017 the reinforcement of HB 3141, which required K-8 students to receive at least 150 minutes of physical education each week.

 Settersten’s research has been covered in many media outlets, including the Economist, The Atlantic, New York Times, Los Angeles Times, Washington Post, Wall Street Journal, USA Today, the New Yorker, Christian Science Monitor, NPR, BBC, and U.S. News and World Report.

 He has been recognized with the Matilda White Riley Distinguished Scholar Award of the American Sociological Association and the Distinguished Lifetime Career Award of the Society for the Study of Human Development.
 His work has also twice been recognized with the Richard Kalish Innovative Publication Award of the Gerontological Society of America and the Outstanding Publication Award of the Section on Aging and the Life Course of the American Sociological Association.
 At OSU, he has received the university’s Impact Award for Outstanding Scholarship, as well as the Faculty Excellence Award and the Excellence in Teaching and Mentoring Award of the College of Public Health and Human Sciences.
-In 2022, he received an honorary doctorate from the University of Lausanne, Switzerland.